 feedback in communication

 Table of Contents

 Providing and receiving feedback can often create a sense of unease, primarily due to the importance of feedback in communication.
-However, in a professional setting, offering constructive criticism is essential for fostering team development and ensuring optimal performance.
-Feedback is a critical element in team dynamics, as it helps align individual and group goals, guiding everyone toward success.
+However, offering constructive criticism is essential for fostering team development and ensuring optimal performance in a professional setting.
+Feedback is critical in team dynamics, as it helps align individual and group goals, guiding everyone toward success.

+feedback in communication